Easy Thanksgiving Turkey Recipe

 How to Carve a Turkey

 The last step is to carve your turkey and arrange it on a platter for a beautiful presentation.
 While carving, you can cover the the pieces of meat with foil to keep them warm.
-To carve a turkey:
+I’ve written a whole guide on How to Carve a Turkey, including step-by-step photos and a video tutorial.

 What to Serve with Roast Turkey